The long-term debt ratio is a financial metric investors use to assess a company’s use of long-term debt for financing its operations.

 Analyzing Financial Health

-When evaluating a company’s financial health, assessing long-term debt is critical in understanding solvency and liquidity.
+Assessing long-term debt is critical to understanding solvency and liquidity when evaluating a company’s financial health.
 Attention to specific ratios helps determine the capacity to manage and service debt while maintaining operations.

 Long-Term Debt to Equity Ratio